 Despite what you may think, our baby casting kit is straightforward to use and there are specific step-by-step instructions along with hints and tips for taking a good mould.
 Even if they are the wriggliest of babies you can get a fabulous cast.
 Once you’ve taken the mould, you can then place the cast in our capable hands by sending it back to us to finish.
-This means you will still have the benefit of our skill and expertise in the pouring of the mould and the polishing to ensure the detail of your baby’s tiny fingers and toes is not lost or polished away.
+This means you will still have the benefit of our skill and expertise in the pouring of the mould and the polishing to ensure the detail of your baby’s tiny fingers and toes is not lost.

 The mould will last at least two weeks if packaged correctly and it travels well too – we’ve had casts from as far afield as Japan, Australia, the States, China and Singapore, not to mention Europe and UK wide – and the only additional cost to you is postage.
 You have nothing to lose, as we will refund the cost of the kit or send more casting mousse in the unlikely event that your first attempt is unsuccessful.

 The benefits of using one of our baby casting kits over a painted plaster version